Summer High School

 Ms. Wilcox-Jones has recorded for RCA and CRI, appeared in over 100 recitals, performed on CBS Television and on Broadway and has been a featured soloist with many leading American symphony orchestras.
 She is a member of the National Association of Teachers of Singing, the College Music Society, Pi Kappa Lambda National Music Honorary, the American Guild of Musical Artists, and Actor's Equity.

-Robert Owen Jones, Professor of Music, retired from full-time teaching at Muskingum University in August of 2012.
-A graduate of Muskingum, he earned his Master of Science degree from the Juilliard School of Music, and while there, was leading tenor of its opera department.
+Robert Owen Jones, Emeritus, Professor of Music, A graduate of Muskingum, he earned his Master of Science degree from the Juilliard School of Music, and while there, was leading tenor of its opera department.
 He has appeared with the opera companies of Cincinnati, Cleveland, Dallas, Kansas City, and Miami, to name only a few, and has been a featured soloist with the Boston Symphony and New York Philharmonic orchestras.
 Additional credits include PBS-TV productions, recordings, and other TV appearances.

 At Muskingum, Professor of Jones conducted the Concert Choir, Chamber Singers, Choral Society, and Men's Chorus, in addition to teaching applied voice and other classes.
 He will continue to be involved in workshops and clinics with solo singers and choirs and will continue as voice instructor and technical assistant with the Summer High School Music Theatre CAMP.